iyzhang/superhero-network/README.md

    outside alone as a woman without being extremely careful, asking women in their early 20s to navigate a foreign country alone is a significant barrier to participation for many.

+### How To Help
+For now, I'm keeping the network extremely small and the goals limited, so there is not much to do!
+But we will eventually post here ways that companies and individuals can help as allies.